 Given its apparently long and stable history as the region's dominant city-state (even flourishing through the catastrophic climatological changes that brought an end to the Levantine Early Bronze Age, ca. 2500 BC), it's remarkable that Tall el-Hammam and its neighbors (noteably Tall Nimrin, likely center of the city-state to Hammam's immediate north) suffered a civilization-ending calamity, uniquely their own, toward the end of the Middle Bronze Age.
 While cities to the west (Jerusalem, Bethel, Hebron), north (Deir 'Alla, Pella, Beth Shan), and east (Rabbath-Ammon, Tall al-Umayri, Nebo) continued in the Late Bronze Age, the cities, towns, and villages of the eastern Jordan Disk did not.
 In fact, from the time of their destruction toward the end of MB2, the eastern Jordan Disk sites remained unoccupied for the next five-to-seven hundred years.
 The phenomenon resulting in the destruction of MBA civilization on "the well watered plain (= kikkar, disk) of the Jordan" and repelling re-occupation for so many centuries is now coming to light through analyses performed by 'impact' researchers from seven participating universities (multiple publications pending).
 That the most productive agricultural land in the region, which had supported flourishing civilizations continuously for at least 3,000 years, should suddenly relinquish, then resist, human habitation for such a long period of time has begged investigation.
 Research results concerning the "3.7KYrBP Kikkar Event" are presently being compiled for publication and presentation.

-Volunteers are needed to excavate Sodom!
-We are going into our 16th season in 2021 and continue to focus our excavation in the Middle Bronze Age (MBA) palace on the upper tall.
-Find out more about this opportunity by clicking the button below.
+We are entering into our final season in 2023 and continue to focus our excavation in the Middle Bronze Age (MBA) layers.